The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Introduction

 \section{Introduction}

-Consider a multiterminal source coding problem where the CEO (Chief Executive Officer) of an organization is interested in a sequence of random variables $\{X(t)\}_{i=1}^{\infty}$, but does not observe it directly.
-Instead, there are $L$ agents of the organization who make noisy observations; the $i$th agent has $\{Y_i(t)\}_{t=1}^{\infty}$, a noisy version of $\{X(t)\}_{t=1}^{\infty}$.
-The agents must convey their observations to the CEO without convening, but the CEO has cognitive constraints that limits the information rate she can receive from agents, requiring each agent to discretize his observation under rate constraints $\{R_i\}_{i=1}^L$ with $\Rsum = \sum_{i=1}^L R_i$.
-The CEO declares $\{\hat{X}(t)\}_{t=1}^{\infty}$ that minimizes an expected distortion function $\mathbb{E}[d(X,\hat{X})]$ in a long-term average sense.
+Consider a multiterminal source coding problem where the CEO (Chief Executive Officer) of an organization is interested in a sequence of random variables $\{X(t)\}_{t=1}^{\infty}$, but does not observe it directly.
+Instead, there are $L$ agents of the organization who make noisy observations; the $i$th agent has $\{Y_i(t)\}_{t=1}^{\infty}$, a noisy version of $\{X(t)\}_{t=1}^{\infty}$ observed over channels with common statistics.
+The agents must convey their observations to the CEO without convening, but the CEO has a cognitive constraint that limits the information rate she can receive, requiring each agent to discretize observations under rate constraints $\{R_i\}_{i=1}^L$ with $\Rsum = \sum_{i=1}^L R_i$.
+For a given distortion measure $d$, the CEO declares $\{\hat{X}(t)\}_{t=1}^{\infty}$ that minimizes an expected distortion function $\mathbb{E}[d(X,\hat{X})]$ in a long-term average sense.

-The CEO problem was first proposed by Berger \textit{et al.}~\cite{BergerZV1996} for discrete alphabets, so the Hamming distortion (that reduces to the probability of error in expectation) naturally arose and the minimal probability of error was studied when the number of agents and sum rate tend to infinity.
-Later a jointly Gaussian setting with quadratic distortion was studied \cite{ViswanathanB1997}, where the asymptotic tradeoff between sum rate and distortion was obtained using a statistical inference approach.
+The CEO problem was first proposed by Berger \textit{et al.}~\cite{BergerZV1996} for discrete alphabets, and the minimal probability of error was studied when the number of agents and sum-rate tend to infinity.
+Later a jointly Gaussian setting with quadratic distortion was studied \cite{ViswanathanB1997}, where the asymptotic (in the number of agents) tradeoff between sum-rate and distortion was obtained using a statistical inference approach.
 The asymptotic result was refined by Oohama \cite{Oohama1998} from the multiterminal source coding viewpoint.
-The non-asymptotic quadratic Gaussian CEO problem was further studied by Oohama \cite{Oohama2005} and Prabhakaran \textit{et al.}~\cite{PrabhakaranTR2004} separately, and the exact rate region for finite agents was found.
-Under logarithmic distortion, the exact rate region for a general setting was found \cite{CourtadeW2014} and the rate region for the jointly Gaussian case was given explicitly using quadratic-logarithmic distortion duality \cite{SeoV2016}.
-Several extensions to the quadratic Gaussian CEO problem have been further studied \cite{ChenZBW2004, ChenB2008, WangCW2010, YangX2012, TavildarV2005, EkremU2014}.
+The exact rate region of the non-asymptotic quadratic Gaussian CEO problem with a finite number of agents that allows non-identical observation channels was obtained separately by Oohama \cite{Oohama2005} and Prabhakaran \textit{et al.}~\cite{PrabhakaranTR2004}.
+Under logarithmic distortion, the exact rate region for a general setting with a finite number of agents was found \cite{CourtadeW2014}, and the rate region for the quadratic scalar Gaussian case was explicitly given using quadratic-logarithmic distortion duality \cite{SeoV2016}.
+The rate region of the vector Gaussian CEO problem under logarithmic distortion is fully characterized \cite{UgurAZ2020}.
+Several extensions of the quadratic Gaussian CEO problem have been further studied \cite{ChenZBW2004, ChenB2008, WangCW2010, YangX2012, TavildarV2005, EkremU2014}.